The confront to the feminine ideal in Hollywood

 Ava Gardner lavishes beauty and sensuality in On The Beach (1959).
 Closer to her 40s, the muse doesn’t hide the low-degree cellulite.

-The exotism and, at the same time, the delicacy of Barbra Streisand called attention since her first appearance on screen.
+The exotism and, at the same time, the delicacy of Barbra Streisand drew attention since her first appearance on screen.
 Her mark is the big nose that constitutes her profile of singular beauty.
 Streisand says that, in her first years, she was pressed to submit to a rhinoplasty.

 In an interview to Playboy, in 1977, when asked about what makes her voice so especial, Streisand replies: “My deviated septum.
 If I ever had my nose fixed, it would ruin my career”.
 And adds: “I do have a strange face.
 It changes so much from angle to angle.
 Sometimes I think I really did look quite beautiful, and a lot of times I thought I looked really bad.
 It’s a shame.
 But on the other hand, I’m not going to cry over it.
 I’m trying to be in the moment, and I’m enjoying my life.”